Daily Standup meeting (n): A short meeting meant to keep teams aligned and quickly resolve issues.

 Tip: If you’re having trouble covering everything in 15 minutes, it’s likely that your group is too large.
 Try breaking your team’s work streams into smaller buckets and having those groups run their own standups.

 The number one outcome for every standup meeting should be making sure that everyone on your team can share progress and get support to unblock themselves.

+The standup creates a permission structure to talk openly about what's getting in the way of progress.
 This permission structure is doubly important for those who may feel uncomfortable sharing something that can be read as a ‘negative’ for fear of repercussions.
 Vulnerability plays a huge role in this type of workplace interaction.

 “As emotional beings, it’s common for our ability to ask questions, point out potential mistakes, and share observations to take a hit overtime.
 We grow more and more concerned with how we are perceived by others and, as a result, speak up less and less.” — from the article An Introduction to psychological safety

-And research from Google and others has shown that open teams are often the most successful and effective ones.
+Research from Google and others has shown that open teams are often the most successful and effective ones.
 Without support for voicing concerns and getting help, a culture of reclusion spawns where things go unattended and productivity and morale suffers as a result.

 “Often there is one person who feels powerful in the meeting, and they will keep feeding the zombie with the coworker’s brains just to preserve that feeling.” — Scott Berkun

 We all have likely encountered micromanagers in some way, shape, and form.
 In every instance, teams and projects are worse off for it.
 It should come as no surprise then that these micromanaging tendencies spill over into meetings, including the standup.
 The actions of these types of managers — which can stem from a lack of trust, a need to control, or low self-esteem — are the opposite of the principles that fuel effective standups: trust, self-regulation, and openness.